Metal Expansion Joints

 Monitoring Devices

-There are several types of devices used for monitoring the two ply testable bellows from simple pressure gauges to electronic devices and can be categorized as Active and Passive Monitors.
+The annular space between plies can be monitored for leakage to detect a ply failure.
+This will serve as a warning of an imminent problem.
+A pressure device in the outer ply alerts about the inner ply failure.
+The 2-ply testable bellows also allows inspectors to pressure test the inner and outer ply during shutdowns.
+There are several types of devices used for monitoring the 2 ply testable bellows from simple pressure gauges to electronic devices and can be categorized as Active and Passive Monitors.

-Passive monitor: when the inner ply fails the monitor is activated by the pressure between the plies.
-Active monitor: the active monitor can detect inner and outer ply failures.
+When the inner ply fails, the monitor is activated by the pressure between the plies.

 Monitoring system detail with pressure gauge